gaurav324/English-Lexicalized-Text-Substituion/README.md

 English-Lexicalized-Text-Substituion
 ====================================

-Akanksha and I did this project as a part of Natural Language Processing course.
+Akanksha and I did this project as a part of Natural Language Processing course and Graphical Model.
 English Lexicalized substiution task (http://nlp.cs.swarthmore.edu/semeval/tasks/task10/summary.shtml) was introduced in SEMEVAL-2007.
 After that many people have worked on this interesting problem.

 We approached this task by exploring distributional semantics of the sentences.
 Our results are very impresssive.
 We have been able to achieve state-of-the-art numbers for one of the evaluation metric.

+We have then also approached this problem from a graphical model perspective.
+WE then also compare the results of these two approaches.

 Refer to the pdf for details.